Falmouth University at COP26

 Call Your Mother is a campaign run by eco-anxiety group Force of Nature.
 It offers a space for people to talk about their own climate feelings - fear, grief, urgency, anger, hope, motivation - and hear from other people about their own experience of "eco-anxiety".

-The campaign gives you option of ‘a speedy check in’, ‘sending a message for those in power’ and ‘having a good old rant’ – which we all need to do from time to time.
+The campaign gives you the option of ‘a speedy check in’, ‘sending a message for those in power’ and ‘having a good old rant’ – which we all need to do from time to time.
 Whatever your preference, head to their website to make it happen.